-To find out more about employment prospects and outcomes for graduates with a Certificate IV in Accounting, visit the Australian Government mySkills website.
+To find out more about employment prospects and outcomes for graduates with a Certificate IV in Accounting and Bookkeeping, visit the Australian Government mySkills website.

 Our Certificate and Diploma courses are nationally recognised qualifications.
 This means that they are recognised by all Australian Universities for determining your entry eligibility and course credit.

 The course credit you are granted will vary depending on the undergraduate degree you choose to undertake, and the grades you attain for your Certificate or Diploma.
 Most prestigious universities expect you to maintain a 75-80% average to be eligible for course credit towards your bachelor degree and the time and money saved through a transfer of credits can be substantial!